arno608rw/SimpleImageCropEditor/README.md

 SimpleImageCropEditor
 =====================

-(Be sure to UP-VOTE the link on stackoverflow.com if this was helpful)
+(Be sure to UP-VOTE the link on stackoverflow.com if this was helpful.
+Plus you could add a star to this github open source project, above, if deserving)

 Image cropping ( cropper ) and image grayscale editor for iOS.
 This is an open source library and example for iOS developers.